-- Signposting children, young people and parents/carers to alternative and additional sources of advice, information and support that may be available locally or nationally. - Computer based interventions, such as Lexia, will be accessible to work on from home. - Weekly phone calls to children with EHCPs from the SENCO. - Support with adaptations to learning on request from relevant members of staff. - Where appropriate, ASC Lead Practitioner to continue work with children who attend social group through phone calls home. - Review meetings will be arranged through video conferencing software, such as Zoom where necessary, with external agencies invited. - All communication is recorded and is in line with our safeguarding policy.
+- Signposting additional or national resources - Computer based interventions, such as Lexia, will be accessible to work on from home. - Weekly phone calls to children with EHCPs from the SENCO. - Support with adaptations to learning on request from relevant members of staff. - Where appropriate, online social groups - Review meetings will be arranged through video conferencing software, such as Zoom where necessary, with external agencies invited. - All communication is recorded and is in line with our safeguarding policy.